kajalv/advanced-cpp/cPlusPlus/notes/README.md

 Cannot create an array of an abstract class, because the constructor needs to run.
 But we could create an array of pointers to the abstract class.

+# Functors

+Alternative to function pointers.
+Pass blocks of code around.
+But there are some things you can do with functors that you cannot do with function pointers, and vice versa.